Hjok/PhishingBlocker/README.md

 Icons made by https://www.flaticon.com/authors/freepik https://www.flaticon.com/authors/maxim-basinski and https://www.flaticon.com/authors/roundicons
 PhishingBlocker rely on punycode.
 It's license (MIT) is availible in the punycode directory.
 PhishingBlocker itself is under GPL (see LICENCE).

+## Contact

+You can contact the author at hjok@gmx.com

 Copyright 2018 Hjok